 An Ohio study10 examined the effects of prayer on well-being.
 Of the 560 respondents, 95 percent classified themselves as religious people.
 Four types of prayer were identified:

-3. Meditative prayer: “feeling,” or being, in His presence.
+Meditative prayer: “feeling,” or being in God’s presence.

 The study revealed that colloquial prayer correlates best with happiness and religious satisfaction.
 Talking to God as to a friend, telling Him all our joys and sorrows, can bring happiness, healing, and religious satisfaction.

 The Bible says, “You will keep in perfect peace all who trust in you, all whose thoughts are fixed on you!”
 (Isa.
-26:3).
-When we have a close relationship with God, we experience peace of mind.
+26:3, NLT).11 When we have a close relationship with God, we experience peace of mind.

 This does not mean that those who believe in God and trust Him implicitly will be free from problems.
 “Trouble and turmoil may surround us, yet we enjoy a calmness and peace of mind of which the world knows nothing. . . .
-The peace of the Christian depends not upon peaceful conditions in the world about him but upon the indwelling of the Spirit of God.”11
+The peace of Christians depends not upon peaceful conditions in the world about them but upon the indwelling of the Spirit of God.”12

 Trusting in a loving, powerful God provides us with the ability to enjoy a healthful lifestyle.
 Belief and faith in God enables Him to fill our lives with abundant peace and joy.